Patient's Query

 Hi doctor,

-I have a persistent cough with phlegm, chest pain, exhaustion after a short duration and nodules in the right lung.
-The x-ray revealed that signs of atelectasis are present.
-After using three different types of medicine and steroid inhaler, the symptoms are still present.
+I have a persistent cough with phlegm, chest pain, exhaustion after a short duration, and nodules in the right lung.
+The X-ray revealed signs of atelectasis.
+After using three different types of medicine and a steroid inhaler, the symptoms are still present.
 The most recent prescription includes Ciprofloxacin for ten days.
 I had antibiotics for two weeks before the recent medications.
-Am I suffering from lunch cancer?
+Am I suffering from lung cancer?

 Hi,